ORCA MARINE LEISURE LIMITED

 MODERN SLAVERY ACT STATEMENT

-The Company respects all people and is committed to equal treatment.
+The Group respects all people and is committed to equal treatment.
 We endeavour to ensure that no slavery or human trafficking takes place within our business or supply chains, and will take immediate steps to deal with any organisations or individuals found to be involved in such practices so that our standards and values are maintained.
 This policy reflects our commitment to act ethically and with integrity in our business relationships.

-our business activity and that of our contractors complies with minimum wage legislation; and
+• our business activity and that of our contractors complies with minimum wage legislation; and

-If the Company is not satisfied that a supplier complies with the MSA, or is taking reasonable steps to achieve compliance, we will (to the extent permitted under contract or by law) temporarily suspend business with that supplier.
-The ultimate sanction for continual failure to comply will be for the Company to cease to trade with that supplier (as quickly as permitted under contract or by law).
+If the Group is not satisfied that a supplier complies with the MSA, or is taking reasonable steps to achieve compliance, we will (to the extent permitted under contract or by law) temporarily suspend business with that supplier.
+The ultimate sanction for continual failure to comply will be for the Group to cease to trade with that supplier (as quickly as permitted under contract or by law).

-The Company will quickly and thoroughly investigate any claim or indication that any area of its business or supply chains is engaging in modern slavery and/or human trafficking and appropriate remedial action will be taken.
+The Group will quickly and thoroughly investigate any claim or indication that any area of its business or supply chains is engaging in modern slavery and/or human trafficking and appropriate remedial action will be taken.
 The Board of Directors will be informed of any such instance, including the findings and outcome of the investigation.

 This statement has been approved by the Board of Directors of the Group, who will continue to review and develop our monitoring processes and training and update them as necessary.

 Updated August 2023